mackncheesiest/peft/README.md

 [IEEE Explore Link](https://ieeexplore.ieee.org/document/6471969)

 ## Installation
-If you have conda installed, you can create an environment and fetch any necessary dependencies with
+Setting up a virtual environment first is recommended

-`conda env create -f peft.yml`
+After that, all necessary dependencies can be installed with `pip install -r requirements.txt`

 Otherwise, the main dependencies are:
 - Python 3.6+ (uses literal string interpolation)